From radio spots and print ads to TV commercials, companies have been using ‘famous faces’ to help market their products for decades.

 So should you use influencer marketing to grow your online boutique?
 ABSOLUTELY!

-In this post, we’ll cover what it is, why it works and how you can get started.
+In this post, we’ll cover what it is, why it works and how you can get started right away.

 Influencer marketing is a way to get the word out about your business by working with someone who already has an engaged audience.
 It gives you direct access to new followers, customers, and eventually, lifelong fans.